Holographic phonons by gauge-axion coupling: Conclusions

 In this paper we only focus on the transverse channel of the system.
 The spectra of the longitudinal channel are also worth analyzing.
 This channel contains a pair of sound modes and one crystal diffusion mode in the low momentum limit, which is more complicated \cite{Ammon:2019apj,Baggioli:2019aqf,Baggioli:2019abx}.
 We can study how charge density affects speed of longitudinal sounds, crystal diffusion and check the universality of its lower \cite{Baggioli:2020ljz,Wu:2021mkk} and upper \cite{Baggioli:2020ljz,Arean:2020eus,Wu:2021mkk} bounds proposed previously.
 In addition, one can also investigate the magnetic effect with the current model and compare the result with that from the magneto-hydrodynamics \cite{Amoretti:2019buu,Delacretaz:2019wzh} and other holographic models with magnetic effects \cite{Baggioli:2020edn,Amoretti:2020mkp,Amoretti:2021fch,Donos:2021ueh}.
 We will leave these for future work.

 \acknowledgments We would like to thank Andrea Amoretti, Matteo Baggioli, Guo-Yang Fu, Li Li, Yi Ling, Jian-Pin Wu and Meng-He Wu for innumerous stimulating discussions and comments on the topics presented in this paper.
 We are particularly grateful to Matteo Baggioli and Li Li for their valuable comments about the manuscript.
-XJW is supported by NSFC No.11775036.
+XJW is supported by NSFC No.11775036 and the Postgraduate Research \& Practice Innovation Program of Jiangsu Province (KYCX21\_3192).
 WJL is supported by NSFC No.11905024 and No.DUT19LK20.